GeopaymeEE/btcpos/README.md

-# CoinOS
+# btcPOS

-CoinOS is a mobile-friendly Point-of-Sale page that merchants can use to accept Bitcoin payments.
+btcPOS is a simple mobile-friendly Point-of-Sale page that merchants can use to accept Bitcoin payments.

 # How it Works

 * You create an account and configure some basic parameters for your storefront like a name, logo, and bitcoin receiving address
 * You set an exchange rate to be used to convert from your local currency to bitcoin
-* CoinOS creates a custom webpage that you can bring up on a mobile device to generate payment requests
+* btcPOS creates a custom webpage that you can bring up on a mobile device to generate payment requests
-* You enter a sale amount in your local currency and CoinOS converts it to bitcoin using your chosen exchange rate
+* You enter a sale amount in your local currency and btcPOS converts it to bitcoin using your chosen exchange rate
-* CoinOS creates a QR code for the payment request with your receiving address and the sale amount encoded
+* btcPOS creates a QR code for the payment request with your receiving address and the sale amount encoded
-* CoinOS listens for transactions on the Bitcoin network and displays a notification when the requested amount is received at your address
+* btcPOS listens for transactions on the Bitcoin network and displays a notification when the requested amount is received at your address
 * The details of the transaction and the exchange rate used at the time of sale are recorded and made available in a convenient report

 # Technical Details

 The site is programmed in HTML and Coffeescript using NodeJS and jQuery.
 Account details and transaction data are stored in a Redis database.
-Users are responsible for providing their own receiving addresses managed with whatever wallet they prefer, so CoinOS never stores any bitcoins.
+Users are responsible for providing their own receiving addresses managed with whatever wallet they prefer, so btcPOS never stores any bitcoins.

 We use the websocket payment notification API from http://blockchain.info/api/api_websocket to listen for and display payment notifications in real time.
 The bitcoin exchange rates are fetched from http://bitcoinaverage.com/